0xAX/linux-insides/Misc/how_kernel_compiled.md

 KERNELVERSION = $(VERSION)$(if $(PATCHLEVEL),.$(PATCHLEVEL)$(if $(SUBLEVEL),.$(SUBLEVEL)))$(EXTRAVERSION)
 ```

-After this we can see a couple of the `ifeq` condition that check some of the parameters passed to `make`.
+After this we can see a couple of `ifeq` conditionals that check some of the parameters passed to `make`.
 The Linux kernel `makefiles` provides a special `make help` target that prints all available targets and some of the command line arguments that can be passed to `make`.
 For example: `make V=1` - provides verbose builds.
-The first `ifeq` condition checks if the `V=n` option is passed to make:
+The first `ifeq` checks if the `V=n` option is passed to make:

 ```Makefile
 ifeq ("$(origin V)", "command line")